 The upwards category are involved in the initiating and funding of the project, and they have a business interest in its success.

-It contains 3 groups of stakeholders:
+It contains five groups of stakeholders:

 - Executives